TRIQS/triqs_0.x/doc/user_manual/wien2k/interface.rst

   * `SymmSubGrp`: In this sub group we store all the data for applying the symmetry operations in the DMFT loop.
 Standard value is `SymmCorr`.
   * `repacking`: If true, and the hdf5 file already exists, the system command :program:`h5repack` is invoked.
 This command ensures a minimal file size of the hdf5 file.
 Standard value is `False`.
+If you want to use this, be sure that :program:`h5repack` is in your path variable!

 After initialising the interface module, we can now convert the input text files into the hdf5 arxive by::